lindahua/SGDOptim.jl/doc/source/problems.rst

   **Note:** this function is mainly used by the internal of the optimization algorithms.

-The package already provides several commonly used predictors:
+The package already provides several commonly used predictors as follows.
+Users can also implement customized predictors by creating subtypes of ``Predictor`` and implementing the methods above.

 Linear predictor